nus-tic4001-AY2021S1/ip/docs/README.md

 <br/>>The keyword 'find' can be **upper and lowercase letters** and its outcome will be show a list of task in the task list when the task is match the specific description keywords.
 <br/>>The order of the description_keyword does not matter.
 <br/>>If you key in the specific description keyword that does not match the task in your list.There will be an error message:"☹ OOPS!!!
 There is no matching tasks in your list."
-<br/>>If you only key in the **keyword**, there will be an error message:"☹ OOPS!!!
+<br/>>If you only key in the **keyword**, there will be an error message:"OOPS!!!
 The description of a find cannot be empty."

 **Format**: find description_keyword[more_keyword]